Irwin Schiff

-Irwin Allen Schiff (/ʃɪf/; February 23, 1928 – October 16, 2015) was an American libertarian and tax resistance advocate known for writing and promoting literature in which he argued that the income tax in the United States is illegal and unconstitutional.
+Irwin Allen Schiff (/ʃɪf/; February 23, 1928 – October 16, 2015) was an American libertarian and tax resistance advocate known for writing and promoting literature in which he argued that the way in which the income tax in the United States is enforced upon individuals, as a tax on one's time or wages, is illegal and unconstitutional.
 Judges in several civil and criminal cases ruled in favor of the federal government and against Schiff.
-As a result of these judicial rulings Schiff was in a hospital prison serving a sentence of 162 months (13.5 years) at the time of his death at the age of 87.
-The Federal Bureau of Prisons reported that Schiff died on October 16, 2015.
+As a result of these judicial rulings Schiff was in a hospital prison serving a sentence of 162 months (13.5 years) at the time of his death.

 Schiff was the father of businessman and former United States Senate candidate Peter Schiff.

 Background

 Schiff was born to a Jewish family in New Haven, Connecticut.
 His parents were immigrants from Poland and his father worked as a carpenter.
 In 1950, Schiff attended the University of Connecticut where he obtained a B.S. with a double major in Accounting and Economics.

 After college, Schiff was in the insurance brokerage business in Connecticut.
 In connection with his business, he was involved in a tax shelter in which he became the victim of a Ponzi scheme in which he lost money belonging to him and his clients.
 In 1968, he testified before the Senate Committee on Banking and Currency in opposition to the removal of gold backing from Federal Reserve Notes.
 In 1976, he published a book entitled The Biggest Con: How the Government is Fleecing You.

 Schiff was a candidate for the Libertarian Party presidential nomination in 1996, and he participated in a Libertarian presidential candidates debate in Washington on July 5, 1996.
+He lost the New Hampshire presidential primary to Harry Browne, but won a plurality of the vice-presidential primary vote as a write-in candidate.

 Schiff had a web site named "PayNoIncomeTax.com," which offered his various books for sale.
 He was featured in Hollywood producer Aaron Russo's 2006 film America: Freedom to Fascism.

+Schiff died at the age of 87 in a hospital prison on October 16, 2015.